 Don’t Think.
 Just Eat.
 Trust Me.

 The “Don’t Think.
 Just Eat.
-Trust Me.” gives you a peek of Sugarfish’s flagship, Nozawa Bar’s main course.
+Trust Me.” gives you a peek at Sugarfish’s flagship, Nozawa Bar’s main course.
 You pick this option when you feel like you’re a baller.
-I’ve tried different omakase tiers, and nothing beats this option.
-As much as I want to order the lower tier for budgetary reasons, I found myself back here.
+I’ve tried different Omakase tiers, and nothing beats this option.
+As much as I wanted to order the lower tier for budgetary reasons, I returned here.
 I’ve dined at many sushi places and found myself preferring Sugarfish.
 Perhaps I appreciate the diverse selection of my meal.

 The omakase options changes on a seasonal basis.
 You’ll get different types of fish.
 There were times when I had scallops and hirame sashimi over eel and lobster sashimi.
 I am in love with 2021’s menu because the taste feels less acidic and more flavorful.
 For the tuna sashimi dish, there were a couple of times when the chef snuck in higher-end cuts, which hit differently.
 There’s a reason why toro costs more than regular tuna.